kehribar/infercat/Readme.md

 # TODO

-* Maybe `RNN` layers?
 * Quantization?
 8bit, 16bit?
-* Speed up kernel computations by using hardware multiply accumulate intrinsics and still maintain readibility of the code.
+* Speed up kernel computations by using hardware multiply accumulate intrinsics and still maintain readibility of the code?
+* Rearrange weights and data structures to better suite hardware capabilities when computing?